BLASTing Illumina reads in FASTQ format

 It is likely that you want to first reduce redundancy in your dataset.
 The most biologically relevant way is often to perform whole genome or transcriptome assembly of your raw reads prior to BLASTing them.
 Sometimes, simple deduplication or collapsing is sufficient.

-If you do want to work with the raw reads, BLAST often isn’t the best way to perform analysis.
+If you do want to work with the raw FASTQ reads, BLAST often isn’t the best way to perform analysis.

 command is one easy way: